vmware/cloud-provider-for-cloud-director/README.md

 After a while, the CPI initializes the nodes of the cluster, and pods such as `core-dns` will move from `Pending` to `Running` state.

+### Known Issues in Beta
+With the manual secret-injection method of Beta as described above, the credentials expire after 24 hours.
+These credentials are not automatically refreshed later.

+This limitation is for the beta release only.
+The current workaround for this limitation is to delete the CCM pod.
+Once deleted, the pod will be restarted automatically with the refreshed credentials.

 ### Instances Interface: Node Lifecycle Management (LCM)
 There is no particular configuration needed in order to use the Node LCM.